rezafotohi/FedAnil/README.md

 }
 ```

+## Disclaimer

+This framework is a research product and is provided as it is.
+We assume no liability for any user action or omission.

 ## Acknowledgments
 (1) The code of the Blockchain Architecture used in FedAnil is inspired  [*Fully functional blockchain application implemented in Python from scratch*](https://github.com/satwikkansal/python_blockchain_app) by Satwik Kansal.